 - Many of the sources of both CO2 and local air pollution are the same, including vehicle exhausts, factory chimneys, energy and heating.

 Great benefits can be realised if both issues are tackled in an integrated way.
 However initiatives which focus just on one issue or pollutant, without regard to others, can lead to major increases in pollution.
-Environmental Protection UK is working to address both issues in a more integrated manner.

 Our Air Quality and Climate Change work is aimed at promoting integrated policies and practices that reduce the negative effects on health and the environment of both air pollution and greenhouse gases.